parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

-Any naturally occuring sound will have a fairly complex wave form that can be understood using the [mathematics of signal processing](https://en.wikipedia.org/wiki/Fast_Fourier_transform) to be the sum of a given set of sine waves, each at a specific frequency and amplitude.
+Any naturally occuring sound will have a fairly complex wave form that can be understood using the [mathematics of signal processing](https://en.wikipedia.org/wiki/Fast_Fourier_transform) to be the sum of a particular set of sine waves, each at a specific frequency and amplitude.
 A sufficiently chaotic jumble of sine waves at different frequencies and amplitudes sounds like noise, e.g. the hiss of stean escaping a radiator or the sound coming from the speakers of an old analog TV that is not tuned to any